TABLE OF CONTENTS

 What’s the Difference Between a Marketing Strategy and a Marketing Plan?

-Laura Laire, co-founder of our agency, breaks down the topic in this quick video:
+Laura Laire, Vice President of Creative Strategy and Co-Founder at LAIRE, breaks down the topic in this quick video:

 The main difference is that your strategy is the “why” behind your efforts, while your plan is how you’re going to execute the strategy.
 The chart below details the specific differences.